tz17012016/my-rest-api-EXP/README.md

  rest api business-cards->little project for my web bootcamp

 ### link to heroku:
-for all the pages go to the end of the readme
+for all the pages go to the end of the read me

 https://myrestapiexp.herokuapp.com/ - GET go to home page (index route)

 ## Features